dvorka/mindforger-repository/memory/mindforger/user-documentation.md

 *  menu `Notebook/Edit` for title section
 *  menu `Note/Edit` for any sub-section
+### Link completion <!-- Metadata: type: Note; created: 2020-03-08 16:37:24; reads: 4; read: 2020-03-08 16:38:35; revision: 2; modified: 2020-03-08 16:38:35; -->
+While editing a Note or Notebook write prefix of a Notebook/Note name and use <kbd>Ctrl-/</kbd> to get link completion.
+When you choose a link from completer, Markdown link to target Notebook/Note is automatically created.
+### DnD: Drag & Drop <!-- Metadata: type: Note; created: 2020-03-08 16:30:33; reads: 12; read: 2020-03-08 16:37:20; revision: 4; modified: 2020-03-08 16:36:10; -->
+Drag:

+* **file**
+    * ... for example `.pdf`, presentation or `.zip` archive
+* **image**
+    * ... `.png`, `.gif`, ... or any other image
+* **image data**
+    * ... screenshot or image selection from Gimp, Krita or any other graphics editor

+... and **drop** to Note/Notebook editor.

+DnD allows easy import of attachments/images to MindForger repository - either by value (choose `Copy` in attachment/image dialog) or by reference (path to the file on local file system is used).
+### Live Preview <!-- Metadata: type: Note; created: 2020-03-08 16:36:20; reads: 9; read: 2020-03-08 16:37:19; revision: 3; modified: 2020-03-08 16:36:57; -->
+Easily toggle live HTML preview of edited Markdown with shortcut or edit panel buttons.
 ### Markdown format <!-- Metadata: type: Note; created: 2018-03-17 17:50:10; reads: 78; read: 2020-03-08 12:47:01; revision: 18; modified: 2020-03-08 12:47:01; -->
 [Markdown](https://daringfireball.net/projects/markdown/) is  a plain text formatting syntax introduced by John Gruber.
 Markdown allows you to write using an easy-to-read, easy-to-write plain text